 1. Swedish Massage – Gentle and Circulatory

-✅ Best for: Muscle recovery, stress management, mild arthritis.
+✅ Best for: stress-related inflammation, fatigue, mild arthritis.

 2. Lymphatic Drainage Massage – Detox and Fluid Balance